|Nutrition Facts (per serving)|

 In a large bowl, combine the crushed graham crackers, melted butter, and granulated sugar.
 Stir to blend.

 Pat the crust mixture into the bottom and halfway up the sides of a 10-inch springform pan.
-To prevent leaks, line the outside of the pan with aluminum foil or place the springform pan on a rimmed baking sheet.
+To prevent leaks, line the outside of the pan with aluminum foil and place the springform pan on a rimmed baking sheet.

 Make the filling.
-In a large bowl, beat the cream cheese, sugar, sour cream, eggs, mashed bananas, and lemon juice until smooth.
+In a large bowl, beat the cream cheese and sugar until smooth.
+Add the sour cream, eggs, mashed bananas, and lemon juice; beat until just smooth and well blended; do not overbeat.

-Pour the mixture into the prepared pan and bake for 1 hour, or until the cheesecake is light brown on top.
+Pour the mixture into the prepared pan and bake for 50 to 60 minutes, or until the filling is set with a slight wobble in the center.

-Cool completely at room temperature.
-Wrap in plastic wrap and chill for at least 12 hours before serving.
+Cool completely to room temperature, about 1 hour.
+Wrap in plastic wrap and chill for at least 4 hours or up to overnight before serving.

-Garnish individual servings with whipped cream, fresh banana slices, and a dusting of ground cinnamon.
+Garnish individual servings with whipped cream, fresh banana slices, and a dusting of ground cinnamon, if desired.
 Serve and enjoy.

 - Graham cracker crumbs can be made by placing sheets of graham crackers into a food processor and pulsing until a fine powder is formed.
 Alternatively, some grocery stores sell boxes of graham crackers already processed into crumbs for your convenience.

 - When pressing a graham cracker crust into a springform pan, start by simply using your fingers to distribute the moistened graham cracker crumbs across the bottom of the pan and up the sides.
 In order to get the crust even and flat, you can use the bottom of a drinking glass to press it out the rest of the way.
 Don't worry about getting the crust on the sides of the pan perfectly even.
 A more rustic look adds to the charm of the cheesecake.